fabfabBesnard/Parallel-Variant-Calling/README.md

 > Important note :
 >
-> Some databaese are already included in our [snpEff docker image](https://hub.docker.com/r/romudock/snpeff) : _Arabidopsis thaliana_, _Physcomitrium patens_, _Caenorhabditis elegans_, _Caenorhabditis briggsae_, _Populus trichocarpa_, _Zea mays_, _Drosophila melanogaster_, _Saccharomyces cerevisiae_ and _Schizosaccharomyces_pombe_.
+> Some databaese are already included in our [snpEff docker image](https://hub.docker.com/r/romudock/snpeff) : _Arabidopsis thaliana_, _Physcomitrella_patens_, _Caenorhabditis elegans_, _Caenorhabditis briggsae_, _Populus trichocarpa_, _Zea mays_, _Drosophila melanogaster_, _Saccharomyces cerevisiae_ and _Schizosaccharomyces_pombe_.
 For these species you do not need to provide an annotation file so use the option `--annotationname` instead followed by the organism's name recognized by snpEff:
 >
 - `--annotationname` : + name (string).
-Name of the organism (with a underscore instead of space) either Arabidopsis_thaliana, Physcomitrium_patens, Caenorhabditis_elegans, Caenorhabditis_briggsae, Populus_trichocarpa, Saccharomyces_cerevisiae, Zea_mays, Drosophila_melanogaster, Schizosaccharomyces_pombe
+Name of the organism (with a underscore instead of space) either Arabidopsis_thaliana, Physcomitrella_patens, Caenorhabditis_elegans, Caenorhabditis_briggsae, Populus_trichocarpa, Saccharomyces_cerevisiae, Zea_mays, Drosophila_melanogaster, Schizosaccharomyces_pombe

 > If your model organism is not allready included, you can provide a annotation file.
 Warning !
 It can be risky because annotation files can be not well formatted and not supported by the snpEff program.